Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • Testosterone (men) and estrogen (women): involved in bone density, muscle mass, libido and cognitive functions.

-• Cortisol: stress hormone, chronically elevated levels of which accelerate cellular wear and tear and inflammation.
+• Cortisol: a stress hormone, chronically high levels of which accelerate cellular wear and tear and inflammation.

-• Low DHEA-S levels are correlated with decreased energy and increased fragility [8].
+• A low level of DHEA-S is correlated with decreased energy and increased frailty [8].

-• A deficiency or excess of IGF-1 can either limit tissue repair or accelerate certain metabolic and cancer risks [9].
+• A deficiency or excess of IGF-1 can either limit tissue repair or accelerate certain metabolic and cancerous risks [9].

-• The decline in sex hormones (testosterone, estrogen) promotes muscle loss, osteoporosis and cognitive decline [10].
+• The decline in sex hormones (testosterone, estrogens) promotes muscle loss, osteoporosis and cognitive decline [10].

 • Long-term elevated cortisol is linked to increased cardiovascular risk, impaired memory, and sleep disturbances [11].